Virginia Tech® home

 Shoes:

 Should be in polished condition.
-Make sure heels are not worn.
+Make sure heels are not worn down.

 Details:

-No missing buttons, no lint; and don't forget to remove external tags and tacking stitches from new clothes.
+No missing buttons, no lint.
+Again, remove external tags and tacking stitches from new clothes.

 Hands: